-Source: Authors' estimates from Eviews 9. \, \\, \\\ indicate significance at 10%, 5% and 1%, respectively.
-Numbers in the parenthesis are asymptotic t-statistics.
+Source: Authors' estimates from Eviews 9. , , indicate significance at 10%, 5% and 1%, respectively.
+Numbers in the

 The results show that trade policy is a major factor in explaining both intra-COMESA and extra-COMESA trade flows.
 The result of the trade policy variable confirm that gradual trade liberalisation through tariff reduction facilitates trade.
 This also mean that living with the World Trade Organisation (WTO) principles of trade liberalisation and becoming more outward oriented stimulates the export capacity in the COMESA region.